AlexanderDetkov/AlexanderDetkov.github.io/index.md

 Currently, I am working with [Prof. Di Niu](https://sites.ualberta.ca/~dniu/Homepage/Home.html) on enhancing Graph Neural Network (GNN) performance and explainability with symbolic and reinforcement learning.
 Previously I interned at Huawei Research for a year working on hardware-aware Neural Architecture Search (NAS) and Convolutional Neural Networks (CNN).

 Outside of research, I enjoy reading and playing the piano.
 My all-time favorite novel is Roadside Picnic by Arkady and Boris Strugatsky.
 The classic paper by Eugene Wigner "The Unreasonable Effectiveness of Mathematics in the Natural Sciences" is also a favorite of mine.
-The pinnacle of human creativity however has to go to Chopin and his Fantaisie-Impromptu in C♯ Minor.
-Currently, I am reading “A New Kind of Science” by Stephen Wolfram which takes a novel computational perspective of fundamental physics.
+The pinnacle of human creativity however has to go to Chopin and his "Fantaisie-Impromptu in C♯ Minor".
+Currently, I am reading “A New Kind of Science” by Stephen Wolfram which takes a novel computational perspective on fundamental physics.

 ## Research Interests
 - **Artificial Intelligence:** AI Reasoning, Neuro-symbolic AI, Neural Architecture Search, Trustworthy and Explainable AI (XAI).
-- **Deep Learning:** Foundation Models, Graph and Convolutional Neural Networks, Geometric Deep Learning.
+- **Deep Learning:** Foundation Models, Convolutional and Graph Neural Networks, Transformers, Geometric Deep Learning.
 - **Natural Sciences:** AI-Driven Scientific Discovery, Molecular Dynamics, Computational Physics.

 ## News